 The Fostering Network believes all decisions around contact arrangements should continue to be assessed on a case by case basis taking into account both the needs, wishes and concerns of the child and those caring for them.
 In reviewing contact plans the safety, health and welfare of children, their foster carers and birth families must always be the key priority.

 Adapting the practices established during lockdown as restrictions ease is the next challenge and, in many ways, will be more complex and nuanced than adapting to the sudden changes brought by lockdown.
 There will need to be a flexible and sensitive approach to the decisions to enable children to keep connected with their birth family while minimising the health risks to the child and those around the child.
 It will raise questions of rights and responsibilities and different perspectives and priorities among those in the team around the child.

 We believe the key will be planning on a case by case basis, taking into account all the relevant factors in determining the best approach for each child in the context of the continued health risks in relation to Covid-19.
 Any limitations to face-to-face contact is likely to be traumatising for the child and their birth family but the key priority must be to keep everyone safe and to comply with the governments’ Covid-19 requirements.

-The key principles, taken from Neil’s research contact during lockdown: how are children and their birth families keeping in touch?, which normally underpin family contact for children in care should be applied throughout this time:
+The key principles, taken from Neil’s research contact during lockdown: how are children and their birth families keeping in touch?, which underpin family contact for children in care should be applied: